tienbui1508/ArtStore/README.md

 124. Update CI to also build the angular app
      The app will be deployed to Azure automatically when a new commit is pushed to the main branch, without the need of using ng build in the IDE

+## Add the Coupons functionality

+125. Create the Coupon entity in Core and update the related entities
+126. Create CouponService in Infrastructure
+127. Refactor and update PaymentIntentService
+128. Update OrderConfiguration and create new EF migrations to update DB schema
+129. Update API Project
+130. Update Client Project

 # 3. Things learned and practiced

 - Repository pattern